KanarekLife/CV/cv.typ

         dir: ttb,
         text(size: 12pt, weight: "semibold")[Aspire Systems Rookie of the Year 2023],
         v(7.5pt),
-        ["Award for the best performance among all new employees in 2023."]
+        [_Award for the best performance among all new employees in 2023._]
       )

       I received the 'Rookie of the Year 2023' award for my performance in 2023.
 The reasons for receiving the award included my technical skills, assistance to others, and my ability to consistently deliver high-quality work in a timely manner.